Double your impact with a donation today!

 Every student enrolled in an All Ages Read Together (AART) classes receive a copy of the book to take home and build their library.
 By the end of our program, they will have at least 30 books for their home use.

 We also host literacy nights and attend community events to distribute even more books.
-Each year, we give away more than 5,000 books to children in need in Northern Virginia.
+In total, we give away more than 5,000 books in Northern Virginia to children and families in need.

-This Giving Tuesday, will you help us change a life by giving a book?
+As the end of 2022 approaches, will you help us change our life by giving AART a book?

 - $24.00, that = 12 books for students!
 6 from YOU + 6 from our MATCH.